Six summer safety tips for pets in Cambridge

 Much like humans, pets can suffer from sunburn, especially if their fur is particularly thin.
 Keep in mind how hot pavements and roads can get in high summer, so try to prevent your pets going outside at the hottest time of day to protect delicate paws.
-Talk to our head nurse, Anna, about sunscreen for your pet if you’re concerned.
+Talk to our head nurse, Sarah, about sunscreen for your pet if you’re concerned.

 4. Getting lost